Gestalt Language Processing

 Welcome!

 You likely found this website because you are looking for information about Gestalt Language Processing, Gestalt Language Processors, or the Natural Language Acquisition Protocol.
 Maybe you encountered these terms on social media, or maybe you are considering seeking out NLA-based therapy for someone you care for who has been described as a GLP.
-This website does not provide clinical advice, but will review the evidence relating to GLP and NLA, describe alternatives, and identify areas where research is needed.

 What is Gestalt Language Processing?

-Gestalt Language Processing (GLP) is a hypothesized mechanism of language acquisition that is contrasted with Analytic Language Processing (ALP).
-It has been hypothesized that most autistic children are GLPs, although not all GLPs are autistic.
+Although GLP proponents are often vague about many aspects of the theory, GLP is typically contrasted with Analtyic Language Processing (ALP).
+GLP proponents have suggested that most autistic children are GLPs, although not all GLPs are autistic.
 Gestalt Language Processing is most commonly discussed in spaces that are dedicated to supporting children with autism.
 It is said that GLPs learn language by initially repeating longer chunks of language, called gestalts.
 For example, a child may quote a lot of TV shows or repeat phrases they hear caregivers use.
 Gestalts have also been called scripts and delayed echolalia.
-It is believed that GLPs do not understand the individual words and grammar that comprise their gestalts, and instead comprehend them as whole units, tied to an emotional experience.
+Proponents of GLP claim that GLPs do not understand the individual words and grammar that comprise their gestalts, and instead comprehend them as whole units, tied to an emotional experience.
 GLPs are identified based on their use of delayed echolalia among a number of other characteristics that may vary by source; there is not yet a clear set of criteria for distinguishing ALPs from GLPs.
 ALP is described as a "typical" language development pattern where children first learn single words, and then combine them into two-word and eventually longer utterances.
-It is important to note that the terms ALP and GLP are not used in language acquisition literature, nor are the claims made about ALPs or GLPs backed by language acquisition literature.
-This website will address the current state of the evidence around ALP and GLP, particularly as it relates to autistic individuals.

 What is Natural Language Acquisition?